Lembed/Docker-Contiki-Toolchain/README.md

 > fig up

 * run:
-> docker run -it dockerContiki bash
+> docker run -it contiki_contiki bash

 * Note: The dockerfile is base on